Inside The West Wing: A 25th Anniversary Salute

 The West Wing: “Pilot”

-The “Pilot” deftly established the main characters of the series so that the audience understands their idealistic dedication to their respective jobs.
-Creator Aaron Sorkin’s signature fast-paced witty dialogue and director Thomas Schlamme's groundbreaking visual style are on display from the beginning as the White House grapples with President Bartlet crashing his bicycle on vacation.
+The “Pilot” deftly established the main characters of their series so that the audience understands their idealistic dedication to their respective jobs.
+Creator Aaron Sorkin’s signature style of fast-paced witty dialogue is on display from the beginning as the White House grapples with President Bartlet crashing his bicycle on vacation.
 (1999)

 12:55 pm